 This past Sunday, Anarchy Championship Wrestling held their March event at Hooligans in San Antonio, Texas entitled “Absence of Law” and it was off the charts.
 I was in attendance to see the action and was truly excited for what was to come from this event.

-The biggest intrigue from this Anarchy Championship Wrestling show was, because of the large amount of injuries from last month show, many wrestlers that are normally lower on the card got the opportunity to step up at this event.
+The biggest intrigue from this Anarchy Championship Wrestling show was, because of the large amount of injuries as suggested by Bradenton injury law firm from last month show, many wrestlers that are normally lower on the card got the opportunity to step up at this event.
 Some examples of this include “Too Much Metal” Gregory James, who faced his trainer Matthew Palmer for Palmers first defense of the World Hardcore title.
 This was a highly competitive and very violent match up that put James into a new element that the ACW fans have not seen him in.
 James proved to be one to look out for in the future of ACW, and definitely deserves another title shot down the line.
 Another breakout star from this event was Jordan Jensen of Huntington Beach, California.
 Even though Jensen proved unsuccessful in defeating Davey Vega for the Anarchy Televised title in a pre-show matchup, he held his own with the former Heavyweight champion and showcased a lot of skill.
 He cemented that later in the evening by pinning Vega in a four-way tag team match, so we may be seeing another match between the two down the line.
+You can see what you can do when accidently falling and being injured.
+In such situations, it is best to consult a reputed law firm and contact fall injury attorneys for hire to help you out and help you claim compensation.
+You can also find attorneys for traffic accident injuries who can help you recover compensation for the injury and damages caused.

 Later on the show, a bit of a somber note emerged.
 Lillie Mae took time to announce to the crowd that she must retire from professional wrestling because of injuries.
+Anyone can be falling in a public location or getting into accidents, and injuries are unpredictable.
 Lillie is suffering from a fractured C7 vertebra and three herniated discs and must have surgery.
 In a very emotional and heartbreaking moment, she thanked the fans for their love and support, mentioning how she was upset that she would be “disappointing the fans”.
 I can say to the contrary that Lillie is far from a disappointment.
 From the 4 months I have been going to ACW shows, I have seen Lillie put her heart and soul in the ring and exhibit a great deal of passion about what she does.
 On behalf of the Wrestling Mayhem Show and a majority, if not all, ACW fans, we thank Lillie Mae for her time in ACW.
 While we will miss you in the ring, us as fans would be more upset if you worked through these horrible injuries and something worse happened.
 We hope for a successful surgery and a speedy recovery.

 This heartfelt moment then turned sour when the American Joshi Champion Angel Blue emerged to degrade, embarrass and berate Lillie.
 Facing the ire of all the fans, Angel was then attacked by her opponent, Rachel Summerlyn, and the match began.
 This very competitive match up ended in very strange manner, as Summerlyn mouth began to fill with green poison, even though Lady Poison was nowhere in the building.
 Blue then took the advantage and covered Summerlyn, once again angering the fans of Anarchy.